 A cynic might view this as a gimmick, but Monzo’s thriving digital ecosystem is more likely reflective of a substantial shift in customer needs.
 Customers no longer drive to a branch and talk to their account manager face to face.
 Instead, they expect a rich and personal digital experience—one that makes them feel in touch with their finances and partnered with a bank that knows what they, the customer, is doing.

 But knowing your customer isn’t simply about collecting their digital footprint—it’s about interacting with it and them in real time.
 Financial services companies like Funding Circle and Monzo achieve this by repurposing the same streaming technologies used by technology giants like Netflix and LinkedIn.
 Funding Circle use stream processing tools to, as they put it, “turn the database inside out,” a metaphor that illustrates how the technology lets them manipulate event streams as they move through the organization.
-In Monzo’s case, as soon as a payment is acquired and the balance updates, the payment event is stored in an event streaming platform, pushing those events (or any previous ones) into a wide variety of separate IT services: categorization, fraud detection, notification, spending patterns and, of course, identifying the correct and all-important emoji.
+In Monzo’s case, as soon as a payment is acquired and the balance updates, the payment event is stored in a streaming platform, pushing those events (or any previous ones) into a wide variety of separate IT services: categorization, fraud detection, notification, spending patterns and, of course, identifying the correct and all-important emoji.